Suboxone is commonly used to treat dependence on opioid drugs. They also refer to it as Suboxone Film.

 Common Side Effects of Suboxone

 - Inability to focus

-Are you suffering from a severe liver disease called hepatic impairment?
-Then, you should not take Suboxone without careful consideration.
+Suffering from a severe liver disease called hepatic impairment?
+Then, one should not take Suboxone without careful consideration.
 The liver is crucial to the functioning of the body in removing toxic waste.
 If there is impairment, it can be deadly.

 Users have reported Anaphylactic Shock as an allergic reaction to certain opioid medications.
 They include Buprenorphine and Naloxone that people can use to treat the addiction.
 Suboxone contains both Buprenorphine and Naloxone.
-If you have an allergy to either of these drugs, you should not take Suboxone.
+If the person an allergy to either of these drugs, they should not take Suboxone.

 During pregnancy, NOWS (Neonatal Opioid Withdrawal Syndrome)might be a possibility.
 In addition, pregnant women taking Suboxone can expect it.
 While it is treatable, it can be deadly to the unborn and newborn infants.

 Patients should avoid aAlcohol while taking Suboxone.
 This is because the combination can easily lead to unconsciousness and death.